tetsuo-cpp/tetsuo-cpp.github.io/content/post/compiler-jobs-in-2024.md

 tags = ["compiler", "industry"]
 +++

-When people think of a job developing compilers, they usually imagine a job working on a general purpose compiler/runtime that they use in their day-to-day work such as Clang or V8.
+When people think about compiler development, they usually imagine a job working on a general purpose compiler/runtime that they use in their day-to-day work such as Clang or V8.
 While those jobs do exist, they make up just one slice of the pie that is the compiler job market.

 There are resources out there listing companies that do compiler work (namely the invaluable [Compiler Jobs](https://mgaudet.github.io/CompilerJobs/) page), however I thought it'd be useful to write up a post talking about what **types** of roles are out there.